 On November 3, 2009 Maine voters approved Question 5, which enacted the Maine Medical Marijuana Act which outlined the state’s plan and timeline for establishing medical cannabis license application rules.
-Maine was the fifth state to provide for dispensaries of medical grade cannabis for patients with chronic medical conditions or terminal illnesses.
+Maine was the fifth state to provide dispensaries to access medical grade cannabis for patients with chronic medical conditions or terminal illnesses.
 These not-for-profit dispensaries are licensed and regulated by the Maine Department of Health and Human Services.

 On November 05, 2013 Portland officially legalized recreational cannabis within city-limits, making it the only city in the state to do so.
 The state of Maine soon followed in 2016 when lawmakers passed The Marijuana Legalization Act, which permitted adults who are not participating in the state’s medical cannabis program to legally grow and possess personal-use cannabis.
-The law also allowed licensing commercial cannabis production and retail sales with a 10% tax on all products sold.
+The law also allows licensing commercial cannabis production and retail sales with a 10% tax on all products sold.

 Stay tuned for more information on growing hemp in Maine!

-ARE YOU PREPARING FOR THE MAINE CANNABIS MARKET?
+PREPARING FOR THE MAINE CANNABIS MARKET